efrenospino/kotlin-wasm-todo/README.md

 ### Setting up the database

-This project uses an embedded SQLite database.
-Once the server is started the file will be located on `/server/kwtodo.db` (not included in version control).
+This project uses an embedded in memory SQLite database.
+Once the server is started a new database is created.

 ### Running the server